956Productions/vortexgallery.moe/faq.md

 Sometimes we get volunteer submissions from people who are passionate about their game, but are perhaps not experienced enough to manage the complexity involved in running a tournament at the “largest and longest-running fighting game tournaments in the world” that is Evo, Frosty Faustings, or on the scale we tend to run our online events, which are one of the biggest in the community.
 We encourage these hopefuls to reach out to their communities to find people with more experience in running side-tournaments at majors, and to assist them at Vortex Gallery to learn the ropes, and perhaps take the reins in the future.

+### Q: I want to unregister/transfer my game registration.

+A: No problem!
+Fill out the [Unreg Form](https://956pro.com) and we'll take care of you shortly.

+### Q: Do you offer sponsorship opportunities?

+A: We offer sponsorship packages for every event with attractive tiers for grassroots engagement.
+Inquire about partnering up with 956 Productions at our dedicated email: business(at)956.productions

+### Q: I love what you do!
+How can I pitch in to the cost of running Vortex Gallery?

+A: If you want to support 956 Productions in covering the cost of traveling all over the world and taking over the web to bring you community tournaments, [consider shopping on our online store](https://956pro.com/shop).
+If you want to support us with a donation, [we have a digital tip jar with Ko-Fi](https://ko-fi.com/956productions).
+You can even support us on a recurring monthly basis with Ko-Fi!

 ### Q: Can I re-stream Vortex Gallery events?

 A: Yes!
 We ask that you include "Vortex Gallery" in the stream title for us to notice.
 Please know this is not permission to upload VODs/mirrors of footage from Vortex Gallery streamers.